martinpickering64/martinpickering.com/content/posts/authorisation-in-asp.net-core.md

 });
 ```

-Once the default behaviour of requiring authentication is established (_see highlighted code above_) then `[AllowAnonymous]` can be used to override the default behaviour wherever it is needed.
+Once the default behaviour of requiring authentication is established (_see lines 3-8 in the code above_) then `[AllowAnonymous]` can be used to override the default behaviour wherever it is needed.

 ## Role-based Authorisation